 Light Status Description and action Ф off The projector is unplugged.
-Press the $\circ$ Power button to turn off the projector, check that the power cable is connected securely at both ends, then press the $\circ$ Power button again to turn on the projector. Φ orange The projector is in sleep mode.
-You can unplug it to disconnect the power or press the $\circlearrowleft$ Power button to turn on the projector lamp. Ф flashing green The projector is warming up.
+Press the \circ Power button to turn off the projector, check that the power cable is connected securely at both ends, then press the \circ Power button again to turn on the projector. Ф orange The projector is in sleep mode.
+You can unplug it to disconnect the power of press the \circ Power button to turn on the projector lamp. Ф flashing green The projector is warming up.
 Wait for the image to appear. Ф green The projector is operating normally. Ф flashing orange The projector lamp is off and the projector is cooling down.
-Wait until the light stops flashing and then press the $\circlearrowleft$ Power button to turn on the projector.
-(You can't turn the projector on or unplug it when the light is flashing orange.) flashing red at 1-second intervals The lamp cover is not closed securely or the lamp has burned out.
-Secure the lamp cover or replace the lamp; see page 48 for instructions. red The projector is too hot.
+Wait until the light stops flashing and then press the \circlearrowleft Power button to turn on the projector.
+(You can't turn the projector on or unplug it when the light is flashing orange.)
+I -Ö- flashing red at 1-second intervals The lamp cover is not closed securely or the lamp has burned out.
+Secure the lamp cover or replace the lamp; see page 50 for instructions. red The projector is too hot.
 Turn it off and let it cool before using it.
 Also make sure nothing is blocking the projector's air intake vent.
-If it continues to overheat, clean the air intake vent; see page 47 for instructions.
+If it continues to overheat, clean the air intake vent; see page 49 for instructions.
 I Ö flashing orange The projector lamp has turned off automatically because the projector has overheated.
 Let it cool for a few minutes, then turn it back on.
 Also make sure nothing is blocking the projector's air intake vent.
-If it continues to overheat, clean the air intake vent; see page 47 for instructions. ľĢ flashing red at 2-second intervals There is an internal problem with the projector.
+If it continues to overheat, clean the air intake vent; see page 49 for instructions.
+I Ö flashing red at 2-second intervals There is an internal problem with the projector.
 Unplug it from the electrical outlet and contact EPSON for help.